 If you knowingly check “no” where you should have checked “yes” on a petition or other form, or made a statement that you knew was not true as to the activities you would undertake while in the U.S., AND that misrepresentation made a difference in deciding whether to provide you a B-1 or B-2 visa, you could be permanently barred from the U.S.

-When in doubt, consult with a U.S. immigration attorney to understand your options and to avoid unintended consequences.
+When in doubt, consult a U.S. immigration attorney to understand your options and to avoid unintended consequences, especially if your long-term plans include future travel or residence in the United States.

 You can use the handy chat feature on the bottom of this website to contact me to help you through the process, or email me now.